 For roster changes after April 1st the club president should email

-for a link to the submission form along with a short explanation of why the change is needed.
-The NCJLA Board of Directors will review at the next scheduled board meeting.
+with a short explanation of why the change is needed.
+The NCJLA Board of Directors will review as needed.

 Violations of these rules will be considered an illegal roster and any game played with non-compliant players will result in a forfeit by the offending team.